dmitryelj/RPi-P2000Receiver/README.md

 To get messages in a JSON format, http://IP-ADDRESS:8000/api/messages request can be used.

+To get messages via websocket, use ws://IP-ADDRESS:8001 (see index.html for details).

-To post data to 3rd-party server, "postToServer" method should be uncommented in 'p2000.py'.
+To post data to a 3rd-party server, "postToServer" method should be uncommented in 'p2000.py'.